-We assessed the payoffs of diferent behavioral strategies under a trade-off between food resource exploitation and risk avoidance in Long-billed Hermits.
-We considered the issue in the context of low and high level of perceived threat and in regard to three behavioural axes, commonly linked to the explotation of food resources: a) exploration (number of foraging spots (i.e. feeders) used during the foraging visit), b) risk-avoidance (latency to approach the foraging spot to forage), and c) arousal (amount of movements during the foraging event) [1,18,19,36,37].
-Firstly, we hypothesized that foraging efficiency (expressed here as the amount of time spend on feeding in respect to the total time of the visit at the feeder), may be lower at threatening conditions.
-Then we hypothesized that foraging efficiency is further modulated by the three behavioural traits (exploration, risk-avoidance and arousal).
+To examine the payoffs of different behavioral strategies under a trade-off between food resource exploitation and risk avoidance, we considered the issue in the context of low and high level of perceived threat.
+We also analyzed the issue in regard to three behavioral axes, commonly linked to the exploitation of food resources: a) exploration (number of foraging spots (i.e. feeders) used during the foraging visit), b) risk avoidance (latency to approach the foraging spot to forage), and c) arousal (amount of movements during the foraging event) [1,18,19,36,37].
+We hypothesized that foraging efficiency (expressed as the amount of time spend on feeding in respect to the total time of the visit at the feeder), may be lower at threatening conditions.
+We also hypothesized that foraging efficiency is further modulated by the three behavioral traits (exploration, risk avoidance and arousal), expecting that high values on these traits will negatively affect foraging efficiency.

 2. Methods

 2.1.
-Study species

-The Long-billed Hermit is a relatively large size hummingbird species of humid neo-tropical lowlands.
-The species exhibits a lekking mating system in which males sing and display from traditional areas inside the forest for mate attraction, during ca 8 months lasting breeding season (Stiles & Wolf 1979).
-Unlike many hummingbirds, hermits do not defend a patch of flowers but visit widely scattered flowers in a foraging route (i.e. trap-lining).
-Aggressive interactions related to disputes over lek territories are common (Araya-Salas et al. 2018).
-Floaters can be found singing from perches of territorial males while the latter are absent foraging.
-Territorial ownership is typically regained after an aggressive interaction with intruders, suggesting a selective pressure to reduce foraging time and increase territory attendance.
-Indeed, more efficient foraging males are more likely to own a lek territory (Araya-Salas et al. 2018).

-2.2.
 Fieldwork

 We carried out the study at La Selva Biological Station, Costa Rica (10 o23’ N, 84o10’ W) between May and June 2015.
-First, to follow behaviour of focal individuals, we captured and individually marked 21 individuals with foam tags (total weight of 0.02 g, which is ~0.3 % of LBH body mass, 6g) with unique colour combinations, attached to the bird back and chest with nontoxic eyelash glue (Araya-Salas et al. 2018).
-Then, to evaluate foraging efficiency of the marked individuals and quantify it in low and high threat context, we applied a field experiment using a set-up of hummingbird feeders.
-Commercial feeders (Perky model Pet #209B, 900 ml) were used and modified to have a single opening for accessing “nectar”.
+We captured and marked 21 individuals with foam tags (total weight of 0.02 g, which is ~0.3 % of LBH body mass, 6g) with unique color combinations, attached to the bird’s back and chest with nontoxic eyelash glue (Araya-Salas et al. 2018).
+To evaluate foraging efficiency of marked individuals and quantify it in low and high risk context, we conducted a field experiment using hummingbird feeders.
+Commercial feeders (Perky model Pet #209B, 900 ml) were modified to have a single opening for accessing “nectar”.
 Three feeders were arranged in a line (separated by ca 10 cm distance from each other, Fig. 1) and filled with a fresh nectar (~30% sugar-water).
 The set-up was located in a distance of ca 100 m from the lek border.
-The feeders (filled with nectar filled/changed daily) were exposed in the field for two weeks before the onset of proper experiment, to habituate birds to the study design and feeders location.
-Location of the feeders did not overlap with foraging area of all the captured individuals, however, as in total we had 12 visitors at the feeders area, while all marked birds were observed on the lek after being caught, either defending territory or as floaters (i.e. all of them survived the capturing and marking procedure and behaved normally at the lek area).
+The feeders (filled with nectar filled/changed daily) were exposed in the field for two weeks before the onset of experiments, to habituate birds to feeders.
+All marked birds were observed on the lek after being caught, either defending territory or as floaters (i.e. all of them survived the capturing and marking procedure and behaved normally at the lek area).
+Location of the feeders did not overlap with foraging area of captured individual. .